puppetlabs/puppet-docs/source/puppet/latest/type.md

 <h4 id="package-attribute-source">source</h4>

 Where to find the package file.
-This is only used by providers that don't automatically download packages from a central repository.
-(For example: the `yum` and `apt` providers ignore this attribute, but the `rpm` and `dpkg` providers require it.)
+This is mostly used by providers that don't automatically download packages from a central repository.
+(For example: the `yum` provider ignores this attribute, `apt` provider uses it if present and the `rpm` and `dpkg` providers require it.)

 Different providers accept different values for `source`.
 Most providers accept paths to local files stored on the target system.
 Some providers